Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Alternatively, depending on the nature of the breach and the wording of the transaction documents, the buyer may also have the right to terminate the relevant agreement.
-This is particularly relevant in case of a breach of a warranty in the period between signing and closing that results in a condition precedent not being satisfied.
+This is particularly relevant in case of a breach of representations and warranties in the period between signing and closing.

 Are there time limits or restrictions for bringing claims under warranties?

-Although, under Belgian civil law, the legal statute of limitation for bringing contractual claims is 10 years, it is common practice to limit the time within which aggrieved parties may bring claims under the representations and warranties.
+Although, under Belgian civil law, the legal statute of limitation for bringing contractual claims is 10 years, it is common practice to contractually limit the time within which aggrieved parties may bring claims under the representations and warranties.
 While this time limit usually depends on the size and the nature of the transaction, the average time limit is considered to be one to three years.
 Further, the purchase agreement may contain specific time limitations relating to certain issues, such as tax and social security, environment or title to shares.